shopware/shopware/src/Docs/1-getting-started/getting-started.md

 **API example request:**

 The same filter possibilities are also offered by the API.
 With a small difference:
-If you call the entity endpoint, only the `TermQuery` with the equal operator is supported.
+If you call the entity endpoint, only the `EqualsFilter` with the equal operator is supported.
 Range queries or others are not possible.
 Example:
 * `GET /api/v1/product?filter[product.active]=1&filter[product.manufacturer.name]=Shopware`

 For more complex filtering, use the `/search` endpoint as mentioned above.
 In the first example of filtering, filters were made for products that have the active flag.
-So a TermQuery must also be sent via the API:
+So a EqualsFilter must also be sent via the API:
 ```php
 <?php